The Garden Grazer

 • About

-It is packed with plant-based protein and fiber which helps us feel pleasantly full and energized.
+It's packed with plant-based protein and fiber (about 19 grams protein per serving!) always leaving us full and energized.

 Ingredients for Black Lentil Chili